 In addition, whether or not required by the rules and regulations of the SEC, the Company will file a copy of all such information and reports with the SEC for public availability within the applicable time periods specified in the SEC's rules and regulations (unless the SEC will not accept such a filing) and make such information available to securities analysts and prospective investors upon request.
-In addition, the Company has agreed that, for so long as any Notes remain outstanding, it will furnish to the Holders and to securities analysts and prospective investors, upon their request, the information described in clauses (1) and (2) above.
+In addition, the Company has agreed that, for so long as any Notes of any series remain outstanding, it will furnish to the Holders of such series and to securities analysts and prospective investors, upon their request, the information described in clauses (1) and (2) above.